meeshkan/hmt/README.md

 $ meeshkan record
 ```

-This starts Meeshkan as a reverse proxy on the default port of `8000`.
-For example, with curl, you can use Meeshkan as a proxy like so:
+This starts Meeshkan as a reverse proxy on the default port of `8000` and creates two directories: `logs` and `specs`.

+For example, with [curl](https://curl.haxx.se/), you can use Meeshkan as a proxy like so:

 ```bash
 $ curl http://localhost:8000/http://api.example.com
 ```

-By default, the recording proxy treats the path as the target URL and writes a [`.jsonl`](https://jsonlines.org) file containing logs of all server traffic to a `logs` directory.
+By default, the recording proxy treats the path as the target URL and writes a [`.jsonl`](https://jsonlines.org) file containing logs of all server traffic to the `logs` directory.
 All logs are created in the [`http-types`](https://github.com/meeshkan/http-types) format.
 The `meeshkan build` tool expects all recordings to be represented in a `.jsonl` file containing recordings represented in the `http-types` format.

 For more information about recording, including direct file writing and kafka streaming, see the [recording documentation](./docs/RECORD.md).